Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Introduction

 Broadly speaking, the SKSD test fits into an emerging literature on nonparametric testing with kernel methods.
 Leveraging the kernel trick, powerful kernel-based procedures have been developed in a variety of settings, including classical two-sample testing~\citep{gretton2012kernel,sejdinovic2013equivalence,schrab2023mmd,chatterjee2025boosting}, point-null goodness-of-fit testing~\citep{chwialkowski2016kernel,liu2016kernelized,balasubramanian2021optimality,hagrass2026minimax}, independence testing~\citep{gretton2007kernel,gretton2010consistent,deb2020measuring,albert2022adaptive,shekhar2023permutation}, and conditional testing~\citep{zhang2011kernel,huang2022kernel,chatterjee2024kernel,zhang2025doubly}.
 In particular, the point-null GoF test with KSD is a special case of our SKSD test when $\Theta$ is only a single point.

-Our SKSD test is also closely related to recent works on goodness-of-fit testing under composite null hypotheses. \citet{key2025composite} proposed a composite goodness-of-fit test based on MMD with a dedicated estimation procedure and test statistic, while \citet{bruck2025distribution} studied model selection and specification testing for parametric models via linearized MMD statistics with Gaussian limits.
-These approaches rely on MMD-based tests and numerical integration, whereas our SKSD test provides a more efficient way to handle intractable models, allowing for flexible nuisance-parameter estimators.
+Our SKSD test is also closely related to recent works on goodness-of-fit testing under composite null hypotheses. \citet{key2025composite} proposed a provably valid composite GoF test based on maximum mean discrepancy (MMD) with a dedicated estimation procedure and test statistic, while \citet{bruck2025distribution} studied model selection and specification testing for parametric models based on MMD statistics.
+These MMD-based tests rely on numerical integration to compute the test statistic, whereas our SKSD test does not require any numerical integration, allows flexible nuisance-parameter estimators and provides a much more efficient way to test models with intractable likelihoods.
 We also note that \citet{key2025composite} discussed a special case of a composite KSD-based test in which the nuisance parameter estimate is a particular minimum-KSD estimator, without any theoretical guarantee on the validity.
-This test can be viewed as a special case of the general SKSD test framework.
+In fact, their test can be viewed as a special case of the general SKSD test framework.
+We defer further discussion of the concurrent work~\citep{brueck2025composite} to Appendix~\ref{sec:comparison-with-brueck}.